XDynames/SAI-app/README.md

 </details>

 ## Running SAI
-Run `./SAI` while inside the checkouted folder.
+Run `./SAI` while inside the checked out folder.
 This will automatically open a webpage in your browser where you can view and use the application.

 When using CPU only measurement time has been measured at 60-6 seconds per image, this is also dependant on image resolution.
-In GPU accelorated mode this time drops to 0.8-0.2 seconds per image.
+In GPU accelerated mode this time drops to 0.8-0.2 seconds per image.

+## Sample Images
+If you want to test some samples the images we used for validation can be downloaded from here for [Barley](https://cloudstor.aarnet.edu.au/plus/s/phlJcZkgS9y0fZd/download) and [Arabidopsis](https://cloudstor.aarnet.edu.au/plus/s/u3vy3YsGemQKgIJ/download)

 ## Tested On
 Windows: 10 & 11